inh2102/TrumpTweetToMeinKampf/README.md

 # Trump Tweet to Mein Kampf

-Just how similar is a given Trump tweet to a line from Hitler's Mein Kampf?
-Let's find out...

 ### Just how similar is a given Trump tweet to a line from Hitler’s Mein Kampf?
 Let’s find out…

 This script uses four packages: tidyverse (notation), quanteda (text